The Promising Synergy Between the Ketogenic Diet and Red Light Therapy

 - Testosterone in men is similar to progesterone; healthy levels of testosterone provide adequate challenge to the proliferative effects of E2.

-From your perspective, what are the implications of these results (for both men and women) on the broader healthcare community?
+From your perspective, what are the implications of these results on the broader healthcare community and how hormone imbalances can be treated in both men and women?

 Red light therapy and dietary ketosis are anti-inflammatory.